starvapor/tarrare/tutorial/readme.md

 and leave default names so everyone is using the same jargon.
 Click Finish.

 ##Etc
 The rest is up to your own preference.
 Make a virtual device, and allocate more RAM than it has as default.
-Use `use CPU` or `use snapshot` to speed things up when setting it up.
+Use `Use Host GPU` or `Snapshot` to speed things up when setting it up.
 Since I was just following the tutorial, I won't repeat anything further.
 Setup for my example app [Tarrare](https://github.com/starvapor/tarrare) is in the readme of the main repo.
 All the source and instructions are going to be put on [github.com/starvapor/tarrare](https://github.com/starvapor/tarrare) if you want to see.
 We'll also upload just the `.apk` so you can test on your phone if you want. :)

 #`</notes>`